 That’s it for now!
 Please email if you know of anything I missed.

 With one of the most confusing product names of all time — the Not-eReader — Dasung went back to the people to raise money for another product.
 This product launched as an Indiegogo campaign and ultimately raised a small amount of money (just $153,495 from 362 people) in order to produce a secondary, e-ink display for mobile phones.
 This 7.8-inch device acts as a mirror display for Android devices and iPads, as well as an e-ink tablet and secondary display.

 It’s an interesting idea, but clearly one with serious limitations.
 First of all, it can mirror the display of a smartphone/tablet, which is great, but if you have an iOS device you can only use that iPhone or iPad for input.
 This means you are holding your phone but looking at the monitor.
 Android is able to cede control to the Not-eReader and allow for input there.

 More usefully, and more pertinently, it has good video processing capabilities and has an HDMI input so it can act as a secondary display for PCs and Apple computers.
 It has support for Windows 8 and Windows 10 wireless connections as well.
 When connected to a computer it can act as a mirror or extension of your desktop.
-While the size is limited, it should be sufficient for some documents, video, and reference materials you have to leave open or frequently refer back to.
+The size is sufficient for documents, video, and reference materials you have to leave open or frequently refer back to.

-Like the other Dasung products, it’s an open Android tablet so it can do all the other things you’d expect from an Android tablet including, not surprisingly, act as an e-reader.
+Like the other Dasung products, it’s an “open” Android tablet so it can do all the other things you’d expect from an Android tablet.

 Based on updates this product seems interesting but not like it will be an important addition to the product category.